PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 _As a merchant, I want to be able to parameter my products' attributes._

 **Display the "Add to cart" button when a product has attributes.** Important note: this feature does not work with the Classic default theme.
 It has been removed from the front office in 1.7.x because many users added products to their cart without selecting a combination.
+A help text under the switch button notices users about it, `Note that this setting does not work with the default theme anymore.` in `Admin.Shopparameters.Help`.

 It is still in the back office since it might work with other themes.
-By default, it is enabled.
+By default, it sould be disabled.
 Display or hide the 'Add to cart' button on category pages for products that have attributes forcing customers to see product details.

 **Separator of attribute anchor on the product links.** When a product has many attributes, the merchant can **select a separator between the hyphen (-) and the comma (,)**.
 By default, it is the hyphen.
 It appears on shopping carts in the front office, invoices, merchandise returns, and order details pages, cf. issue #[19636](https://github.com/PrestaShop/PrestaShop/issues/19636).